-The district was created to provide students with a rigorous education that will prepare them for college and the pursuit of medical or other meaningful careers in the community.
-UMA will continue to support and inspire the educational success of our students.
 In addition, UMA wants to continue to strengthen its relations with its stakeholders.
 As the world becomes a more global society, UMA strives to integrate real-world experiences and examples for students on how to progress in society while maintaining their cultural heritage, which is also changing as students embrace their American culture as well as their home culture.

 Enrollment and district competition can be a challenge at times due to an increase in charter schools opening throughout the metropolitan area.
 An additional challenge includes expanding academic programming to meet the diverse academic needs of the students.
-Furthermore, there is a strong advocacy from the community to offer additional intermural and enrichment programming.
-Due to the restrictions in offering afternoon transportation, UMA is limited to the number of after school programming.
-UMA will actively monitor its program needs and work diligently to provide exceptional programming for its students.
+Furthermore, there is a strong advocacy from UMA's community to offer additional intramural and enrichment programming.
+Clubs were added to the schedule, two days a week, during 2022-23.
+Due to challenges in offering afternoon transportation, UMA is limited to the number of after school programs.
+The school is committed, however, to continuing to find ways to offer more after-school activities.
+In general, UMA will continue to actively monitor its program needs and work diligently to provide exceptional programming for its students.